lisael/jay/README.md

 Project template for pony.

 `jay` is a small shell tool that creates a minimal pony project with a sensible `Makefile`.
-It includes a tests and bench out of the box.
+It includes tests and benchmarks out of the box.

 It's only tested on GNU/Linux with GNUMake at the moment.
 Please test on your environment fix the script, and send a PR.